operator-framework/java-operator-sdk/docsy/content/en/docs/migration/v5-0-migration.md

     Make sure to implement those interfaces in your bulk dependent resources.
 You can use also the new helper interface, the [`CRUDBulkDependentResource`](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/CRUDBulkDependentResource.java)
     what also implement `BulkUpdater` interface.
+12. `ErrorStatusHandler` is deleted.
+Just delete the interface from your impl.